Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 ![Power graph](../res/measurements/consumption-complete.png "Power graph")

+The energy measurement are measured in the following conditions:
+- Device ON: the device just executes the Main task that performs nothing, remaining on.
+- Processing: the device only uses I2C to communicate with the accelerometer and performs fft, finding outliers
+- LoRa ON: the whole code is executed.
+The device is kept still, so it only sends heartbeat packets through LoRa
+- Under load: the device is moved, so data about outliers is sent through LoRa

+In these graphs we can clearly see that there are significant spikes in energy consumption every 10 seconds.
+This is the data_processing tasks that performs most of the computation and that is responsible of sending data through LoRa.
+More details in the section [task timing](#task-timing)

 ### Energy harvesting

-Based on the previous section, the average power consumption is 326 mW.
+Based on the previous section, the average power consumption under load is 326 mW.

 In order to ensure the system can operate on battery power for an entire day, we need to calculate the battery capacity: